dermotte/playing-card-web/docs/readme.md

 ## Game End

 Play for a set number of rounds, or until everyone has had a chance to be the game master a few times.
 The player with the **most emoji cards** at the end of the game is crowned the ultimate **Quote Master**!

+## Possible Twists

+Consider giving the winners an extra advantage.
+In an alternative setting, they can choose which of the scored emotions they want to use.
+So if you won two rounds already, you can choose between the card you've drawn, and the two emojis, you scored.

 ---